 Did you know that cavities can form anywhere on a tooth?
-Cavity-causing bacteria can attack all areas of a tooth, including the top, the sides and the root, if it's exposed.
-A smooth surface cavity may appear on the side or the circumference of a tooth.
-The good news is, a dental professional can treat this type of cavity and prevent it from growing larger and weakening the tooth structure.
+Cavity-causing germs can attack all areas of a tooth, including the top, the sides and the root, if it's exposed.
+A smooth surface cavity may appear on a tooth's side or circumference.
+The good news is that a dental professional can treat this type of cavity and prevent it from growing larger and weakening the tooth structure.

 Types of Dental Cavities

-Dental professionals categorize cavities according to where they appear on the tooth and their level of decay.
-There are different sites on a tooth where cavities can develop:
+Dental professionals categorise cavities according to where they appear on the tooth and their level of damage.
+As an article in The Journal of the American Dental Association outlines, there are different sites on a tooth where cavities can develop:

 - Pits and fissures, or the biting surfaces of your teeth

-- Approximal surfaces, where a tooth touches the neighboring tooth
+- Approximal surfaces, where a tooth touches the neighbouring tooth

 - Cervical surfaces, which are the parts of the teeth next to the gums

-- Smooth surfaces, can occur on the circumference of the tooth or in between the teeth
+- The circumference of the tooth or in between the teeth

-When the smooth surface or any other part of the tooth is entirely healthy, it's called a sound surface.
-The beginning stage of decay is called an initial caries lesion.
-This early decay often appears as a white spot on the tooth's enamel.
+When the smooth surface or any other part of the tooth is entirely healthy, we call this a sound surface.
+The beginning stage of cavity formation is called an initial caries lesion.
+This early damage often appears as a white spot on the tooth's enamel.
 At this stage, the surface remains whole and no cavity has formed.
-The next stage of decay is called a moderate caries lesion; tiny holes may have appeared in the affected area, the beige dentin beneath the enamel may show through or a shallow cavity may have formed.
-Finally, the most advanced and severe decay is known as an advanced caries lesion.
+The next stage of the damage is called a moderate caries lesion; tiny holes may have appeared in the affected area, the beige dentin beneath the enamel may show through or a shallow cavity may have formed.
+Finally, the most advanced and severe damage is known as an advanced caries lesion.
 In this final stage, the dentin layer of the tooth is exposed and a full cavity has formed.

 Smooth Surface Cavity Treatment

-In its earliest stage, decay on the smooth surface of a tooth can be reversed.
-A study in the Journal of Oral Hygiene & Health mentions that fluoride can help to remineralize areas of early decay in smooth surfaces.
-Another option is treatment with specialized resin that blocks tiny holes in smooth surface enamel, preventing the growth of bacteria and halting the progress of decay.
+In its earliest stage, cavity formation on the smooth surface of a tooth can be reversed.
+A study in the Journal of Oral Hygiene & Health, an online, peer-reviewed academic journal, mentions that fluoride can help to remineralise areas of early decay in smooth surfaces.
+Another option is treatment with specialised resin that blocks tiny holes in smooth surface enamel, preventing the growth of germs and halting the damage to the tooth.